 Some types of information are classified as Special Categories of Personal Data known as “Sensitive Data” for the purposes of European data protection law and there are additional restrictions on how we may use and hold this information.
 “Sensitive Data” includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data as well as information about criminal convictions and offences.

 We do not knowingly collect any “Sensitive Data” about you.
 However, we may collect Sensitive Data unintentionally i.e while applying for a job and/or through your CV.

 Generally, it is necessary to obtain your consent before we can use Sensitive Data.
 However, we may hold and use such information without consent for limited statutory purposes such as to protect your vital interests, for legal claims, or in the public interest.
 We hereby confirm that we will always communicate to you the purposes for which we wish to use your Sensitive Data when it is being collected, and, if necessary, obtain your consent at that time.
 In such cases, you will be able to withdraw your consent at any time.

 - If you fail to provide or choose not to give your personal data

-In the context of our relationship (as the case may be) we may need to collect personal information by law, or under the terms of a contract we may have with you or for the provision to you of our services.
-Without this data, we may, in principle, not be in a position to provide to you the services offered in our website.
+In the context of our relationship (as the case may be) we may need to collect personal information by law, or under the terms of a contract, we may have with you or for the provision to you of our services.
+Without this data, we may, in principle, not be in a position to provide to you the services offered on our website.